Rural Homes

 Fast Internet, Slow Pace: Rural Mallorca's Appeal to Remote Workers

-Documentary maker Shaana Levy and her husband fled Mumbai’s lockdown in 2020 to her parents’ finca (farmhouse estate) in Mallorca.
+Documentary maker Shaana Levy and her husband left Mumbai during lockdown in 2020 for her parents’ finca (farmhouse estate) in Mallorca.

 “We fell in love with the rural paradise and decided to stay,” said Levy, who now owns a country house and grows almond trees for honey production.
 “Life is simple and a complete juxtaposition to the crazy busy life of Mumbai.”

-The mix of an immersive natural setting with amenities like fast broadband and good roads is the “new luxury” driving rural property sales, according to Christina Deutsch of Engel & Völkers Mallorca.
-While buyers still want smart home tech, they also desire rustic comforts like olive groves, wells, and homegrown produce.
+The combination of natural surroundings with amenities like fast broadband and good roads is what Christina Deutsch of Engel & Völkers Mallorca calls the “new luxury” driving rural property sales.
+Buyers still want smart home technology, but they also want olive groves, wells, and homegrown produce.

-Rural property sales across the Balearics have been the busiest in a decade over the past three years, per Spain’s statistics institute.
+Rural property sales across the Balearics have been the busiest in a decade over the past three years, according to Spain’s statistics institute.
 The average price for a prime rural home in Mallorca’s central region was nearly €1.7 million in 2023.

 For families using Palma’s international schools, popular rural areas include Campanet, Selva, Bunyola and Santa Maria, with 3-4 bedroom homes on land costing €2.5-4 million.
-However, renovated rural properties can be hard to find.
+Renovated rural properties can be hard to find, though.

-Some buyers are pursuing agricultural dreams, like Giuliano and Larissa D’Amico who launched a regenerative farm after a three-year search.
-Others, like Brenda Irani, have turned holiday homes into permaculture gardens serving the community.
+Some buyers are pursuing agricultural ambitions.
+Giuliano and Larissa D’Amico launched a regenerative farm after a three-year search.
+Others, like Brenda Irani, have turned holiday homes into permaculture gardens that serve the community.

-While some may eventually miss the vibrancy of big cities, for now, remote workers from Mumbai to Munich are embracing Mallorca’s simple pleasures of country living paired with modern connectivity.
+While some may eventually miss the energy of a big city, for now, remote workers from Mumbai to Munich are settling into Mallorca’s slower pace, pairing country living with modern connectivity.

 Source: https://www.ft.com/content/c7e6a057-4289-4f59-ad32-bd97f115e094